 Each LLM program is designed to create an individualized academic plan to meet the students’ needs while also developing professional opportunities for personal growth.

 UConn Law’s LLM programs are flexible, affordable and each contains unique academic identifies.
 Our Insurance Law LLM is one of a kind with the largest insurance curriculum in a city that headquarters some of the largest global insurance companies.
 There are also a limited number of distance learning spots in the insurance LLM program.

 The LL.M in Human Rights & Social Justice provides a unique opportunity to pursue integrated international and domestic aspects of social justice lawyering.
 Exploring both business, non-profit and public policy arenas, students can take courses at the law school, the UConn School of Social Work in downtown Hartford or the Human Rights Institute at the Storrs campus.

-In both the Energy & Environmental Law LLM and the Intellectual Property & Information Governance LLM programs, students have unique opportunities in clinics and field placement programs.
-In the Energy & Environmental Law LLM students can move beyond the classroom through field placements with state agencies, law firms, energy and environmental corporations or regulated utilities.
-Similarly, the intellectual property clinic offers students the opportunity to use their foundational knowledge in a practice setting.
+In the Energy & Environmental Law LLM, students have unique opportunities in clinics and field placement programs.
+Students can move beyond the classroom, working in state agencies, law firms, energy and environmental corporations or regulated utilities, offering students the opportunity to use their foundational knowledge in a practice setting.